davwillev/stopwatch/README.md

 ## Acknowledgements

-This module uses some code from Andy Martin (ActionTagHelper).
+This module uses some code from Andy Martin (ActionTagHelper and other bits).

 ## Changelog